RogueTensor/bitagent_subnet/README.md

 #### Validator Hardware Requirements

 Validators have hardware requirements.
-A series of LLMs must be loaded via sglang for evaluation:
+A series of LLMs must be loaded via vllm for evaluation:
   - Each LLM is a miner's tool calling model fetched from Hugging Face, one at a time to be evaluated OFFLINE for FINETUNED SUBMISSION and takes up 25GB to 32GB of VRAM.
   - See [min_compute.yml](./min_compute.yml).